emanamini/steamx/content/docs/general/how-to-migrate-from-bsc-to-rails.md

     Approve the transaction in your wallet.

 11. **Successful Migration:**
     You have successfully migrated to our chain.
-Follow this [guide](https://t.me/c/1556440172/1124199) to add Rails Network to your wallet.
+Follow [this guide](/docs/rails-network/add-rails-to-metamask/) to add Rails Network to your wallet.
+For TrustWallet [this tutorial](/docs/rails-network/add-rails-to-trustwallet/) will help you.